tylemonsanderson/data-science-ai-python-course/README.md

 - ✅ **Practical examples** that mirror real-world usage patterns

 Students completing this course will have the foundational knowledge needed to understand and work with machine learning algorithms, linear regression, decision trees, and neural networks as implemented in Python.

 ---

+## 🚀 Ready to Start Your Data Science Journey?

+The difference between dreaming about data science and actually doing it is often just one good course.
+One that teaches you not just what to type, but why you're typing it.
+One that prepares you for real work, not just artificial exercises.

+**This course is that bridge between where you are now and where you want to be.**

+### **Take the Next Step**

+⭐ **Star this repo** if you find it helpful
+🍴 **Fork it** to customize for your own learning
+💬 **Share your progress** with the community
+📝 **Contribute** improvements and suggestions

+---

+*Remember: Every expert was once a beginner.
+The only difference is they started.*

+**What will you build with your data science skills?**

+---